Getting started with email marketing

 2. Your business website’s DNS settings

 3. An email address that uses your company's business domain and is not role-based (like sales@yourdomain.com).
-Role-based email addresses do not necessarily belong to one person and cannot meaningfully consent to marketing messages.
+Role-based email addresses cannot meaningfully consent to marketing messages.

 In this guide

 When you migrate to Sendlane you'll be starting fresh with important metrics like open rates and click rates.
-You'll need to note your baseline performance from your previous email provider, and segment contacts by engagement data that lives in your previous email provider before importing Contacts into Sendlane.
+You'll need to note your baseline performance from your previous email provider and segment contacts by engagement data in your previous email provider before importing contacts into Sendlane.

 Create a segment for Contacts who meet the following criteria: Has been on your list for at least 120 days, AND has been sent at least one email in the past 120 days, AND has NOT opened an email from you in the past 120 days.